A Local’s Guide to Your Fall UK Packing List

 Jewelry Case

 I love the flat profile of this jewelry organizer that will fit easily into your purse or carry-on luggage.
-Try to select jewelry that will complement several outfits, and don’t put your valuable jewelry in checked luggage.
+Try to select jewelry that will complement several outfits, and don’t put valuable jewelry into checked luggage.

 Toiletries

 Any liquids in your carry-on need to be travel sized.
-This kit makes it easy to bring many different types of product in one bag and includes useful tools for filling and cleaning the containers.
+My favorite kit makes it easy to bring many different types of product in one bag and includes useful tools for filling and cleaning the containers.

 Travel at any time of year with a multi-country adapter.
 Multiple USB outlets let you charge up to three devices with the same adapter.

 I hope this list helps you sort through what to bring along on your visit to the UK!
-Weather may be unpredictable this time of the year, but it’s a beautiful season.
+Weather may be unpredictable this time of the year, but it’s a beautiful season for exploring.